One-Dimensional Man: Reception

 The critical theorist Douglas Kellner asserted that One-Dimensional Man stands out as a paramount work of the 1960s and remains one of the most subversive literary contributions of the twentieth century.
 Despite its pessimism, represented by the citation of the words of Walter Benjamin at the end of this book that "Nur um der Hoffnungslosen willen ist uns die Hoffnung gegeben" ("It is only for the sake of those without hope that hope is given to us"), it influenced many in the New Left as it articulated their growing dissatisfaction with both capitalist societies and Soviet communist societies.

-Marcuse praised Paul Mattick's critique of the book.
+In One Dimensional Man In Class Society, political writer Paul Mattick criticized Marcuse's book, arguing that Marcuse overstates integration and underestimates capitalism’s continued proneness toward crisis.
+In a private correspondence to Mattick, Marcuse praised this critique, stating that "yours is the only central criticism."

 The philosopher Ronald Aronson wrote in 2014 that One-Dimensional Man is more prescient than Marcuse could have ever realized and that it is more relevant than ever.